Welcome to the exciting world of exotic fruit growing!

-We also offer bamboo, flowering trees, palms, landscape specimens, natural plant and soil amendments to enchance your landscape.
+We also offer bamboo, flowering trees, palms, landscape specimens, natural plant and soil amendments to enhance your landscape.

 Because Tropical and Subtropical Fruit trees require conditions that are sometimes not typical in our region or yours, we cannot be responsible for our plants once they leave the nursery.

 *Currently we do not ship plants or fruit to California.

 *Items over 3 gallons are sold for pick-up only.
 They will not be shipped.

 We are open every Friday & Saturday hours (10 AM to 5 PM).
 Appointments can be arranged for other times for purchasing both plants and fruit.